jvde-github/AIS-catcher/README.md

 ## Recent Developments

-A Windows binary version of v0.23 is available for [download](https://drive.google.com/file/d/1BV7X1ewftdYWh5WqGVfTCaw-LHjhRkqy/view?usp=sharing) or get in contact with [me](mailto:jvde.github@gmail.com).
-Note that you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
-After that, simply unpack the ZIP file in one directory and start the executable.

 Release version **0.26**: addition of -n and -L switches.

 Release version **0.25**: inclusion of preliminary support for SDRplay RSP1A.

 ## Purpose

 The aim of ```AIS-catcher``` is to provide a platform to facilitate continuous improvement of receiver models.
 Any suggestions, observation or sharing of recordings for setups where the current models are struggling is highly appreciated!
 The algorithm behind the default receiver model was created in this way by investigating signals and trying different ways to get a coherent model running whilst keeping it simple at the same time.
 If I have some more free time I will try to expand the documentation and implement some improvement ideas.

+## Installation and Windows Binary

+Compilation and installation instructions are provided below for Linux systems including Raspberry Pi.

+A Windows binary version of v0.26 (ex SDRplay support) is available for [download](https://drive.google.com/file/d/1_A8ixyeLqIvH3ZWEmj1VOsvAy5xN8x3i/view?usp=sharing).
+Note that you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
+After that, simply unpack the ZIP file in one directory and start the executable on the command line with the required parameters.

+If you are looking for a Windows binary supporting SDRplay API 3.08, please get in contact with [me](mailto:jvde.github@gmail.com).

 ## Usage
 ````